 21 Nov Sri Lanka Has Re-Opened

-Sri Lanka was named the top holiday destination for 2019 and rightly so.
+Sri Lanka was, in 2018, named the top holiday destination for 2019 and rightly so.
 Its diverse landscape of rolling hills, mountains, paddy fields tropical forests and palm fringed beaches along with rich culture, history and its exotic wildlife make it a top touring destination.
 It had been on our radar for a while!

 After a direct flight to the capital Colombo, we headed straight to the tea country where we stayed in a colonial bungalow on a tea plantation, instantly experiencing a slower pace of life and tranquil surroundings.
 Our days started with complimentary yoga overlooking the undulating landscape, where women picked the young leaves from the tea plants.
 We explored the surrounding forests, pulling wild growing ginger and lemongrass straight from the ground (the intensity of the aromas was incredible), relaxed sipping Ceylon tea with the background chorus of the jungle and ate delicious authentic Sir Lankan food.